blackprism/nothing/README.md

 ### How to hydrate (without class)

-Nothing to learn, it's pure PHP, do how you want.
+Nothing to learn, it's pure PHP, do like you want.

 Assuming you have this class
 ```php